GM to retreat from robotaxis and stop funding its Cruise autonomous vehicle unit

 The company said it will combine Cruise's technical team with its own to work on advanced systems to assist drivers.

-GM bought Cruise automation i n 2016 for at least $1 billion with high hopes of developing a profitable fleet of robotaxis.
+GM bought control of San Francisco-based Cruise automation in 2016 with high hopes of developing a profitable fleet of robotaxis.

-Over the years GM invested billions in the subsidiary and eventually bought 90% of the company from investors.
+Over the years GM invested billions in the subsidiary and eventually bought 90% of the company from investors, all while racking up millions in losses.

+GM’s brushoff of Cruise represents a dramatic about-face from years of full-blown support that left a huge financial dent in the automaker.
+The company invested $2.4 billion in Cruise only to sustain years of uninterrupted losses, with little in return.
+Since GM bought a controlling stake in Cruise for $581 million in 2016, the robotaxi service piled up more than $10 billion in operating losses while bringing in less than $500 million in revenue, according to GM shareholder reports filed with the Securities and Exchange Commission.

 The California Public Utilities Commission alleged Cruise then covered up details of the crash for more than two weeks.